Timișoara: Metropolitan area

 The Timișoara metropolitan area was outlined in 2008 following the collaboration of the local authorities from Timișoara and 14 neighboring communes (Becicherecu Mic, Bucovăț, Dudeștii Noi, Dumbrăvița, Ghiroda, Giarmata, Giroc, Moșnița Nouă, Orțișoara, Pișchia, Remetea Mare, Săcălaz, Sânmihaiu Român and Șag).
 The Timișoara metropolitan area is part of the Federation of Metropolitan Areas and Urban Agglomerations in Romania (FZMAUR).
 As of 2016, the metropolitan area groups over 410,000 inhabitants on an area eight times larger than the city proper.

 Several localities neighboring Timișoara have experienced a significant development in recent years.
 Ghiroda, Giroc, Dumbrăvița, Chișoda, Moșnița Nouă and Utvin became suburbs of Timișoara due to the development of facilities, utilities and infrastructure, territorially joining the city.
 In the last 20 years, Timișoara has expanded its borders by about 8%, which means about 1,000 hectares, due to the construction of new neighborhoods or residential complexes.
 The city limits were moved outwards in 2006 by almost 5 km.
 The largest expansion took place towards Șag.

-Timișoara–Arad conurbation
+Timișoara–Arad metropolis

 In August 2016, mayors Nicolae Robu and Gheorghe Falcă signed the deed of establishment of the Timișoara–Arad metropolis, the first of its kind in Romania, part of the integrated development strategy Timișoara Vision 2030, carried out with the support of the World Bank, ADR Vest and FZMAUR.
 The project has been under discussion since 2006 and involved the unification of the metropolitan areas of Timișoara and Arad.
 In 2018, the population of the metropolis was 805,000 and is expected to exceed one million by 2030.

+Justice system

+Timișoara has a complex judicial structure due to its role as the capital of Timiș County.
+The local judicial body is the Timișoara Court of Justice, which operates under the authority of the Timiș County Tribunal.
+This tribunal also oversees the courts in Lugoj, Deta, Sânnicolau Mare, and Făget.
+Appeals and more serious cases from these courts are handled by the Timișoara Court of Appeals.
+Additionally, the city is home to the county's commercial and military tribunals.

+Timișoara maintains its own municipal police force, Poliția Municipiului Timișoara, which is responsible for law enforcement throughout the city and operates several specialized divisions.
+The headquarters is located on Andrei Mocioni Street near the city center, with five precincts distributed across the city.
+The municipal police operate under the authority of the County Police Inspectorate, based on Take Ionescu Boulevard.
+Additionally, the City Hall runs its own community police force, Poliția Primăriei, which focuses on local community matters.
+Timișoara is also home to the County Gendarmerie Inspectorate.

+Although the Romanian Police reported a relatively high local crime rate of 799 incidents in 2024, Timișoara nevertheless continues to rank among the safest urban areas in Romania.
+This apparent contrast underscores the city's broader security context, in which isolated increases in reported crime coexist with stable institutional effectiveness, low levels of violent offending, and consistently favorable perceptions of public safety.